PhD & Master's in Higher Education Graduate Programs in San Francisco

 What Types of Higher Education Degrees Are There?

 Graduate higher education degrees are found at the masters and doctorate levels.
-The entry level education is typically a bachelor's degree from an accredited university.
-Some higher education programs may also require applicants to have professional or research experience under their belts.
+The entry level education is typically a bachelor’s degree from an accredited university.
+Also, some higher education programs may require applicants to have professional or research experience under their belts.

 Most full-time students need approximately two years to complete a masters in higher education program.
-That said, program lengths and requirements vary.
+Nonetheless, program lengths and requirements vary.

 Higher Education masters degrees might include either of three different options.

 - Master of Arts in Higher Education (MA): The Master of Arts in Higher Education is an academic masters degree.
 Students who choose this track might pursue continued education.
-Academic degrees also prepare students to pursue potential career paths such as faculty university professors, or higher education researchers.
+Furthermore, academic degrees prepare students to pursue potential career paths such as faculty university professors, or higher education researchers.